Arasa ga VTuber ni Natta Hanashi

 Arasa ga VTuber ni Natta Hanashi (アラサーがVTuberになった話。) is a Japanese light novel series written by Tokumei and illustrated by Karasu BTK.
 It began serialization as a web novel published on Hameln in April 2020, on Shōsetsuka ni Narō in November of the same year, and on Kakuyomu in February 2021.
 It was later acquired by Enterbrain who began publishing it under their Famitsu Bunko light novel imprint in September 2022.
 A manga adaptation illustrated by Sekihiko Inui began serialization on Kadokawa Shoten's KadoComi manga website in May 2024.

 Media

 Light novel

 Written by Tokumei, Arasa ga VTuber ni Natta Hanashi began serialization on Hameln on April 19, 2020, on Shōsetsuka ni Narō on November 12 of the same year, and on Kakuyomu on February 2, 2021.
 Enterbrain acquired the series and began publishing it with illustrations by Karasu BTK under their Famitsu Bunko light novel imprint on September 30, 2022.
-Six volumes and a side story volume have been released as of March 2025.
+Eight volumes and a side story volume have been released as of April 2026.